To create a host manually:

-- The Host Name field defines the host name that will be used by the Monitoring Engine.
+- The Name field defines the host name that will be used by the Monitoring Engine.

 - The Alias field shows the alias of the host.

-- The IP address / DNS field defines IP address or DNS name of the host.
+- The Address field defines IP address or DNS name of the host.
 The Resolve button enables us to resolve the domain name by questioning the DNS server configured on the central server.

 - The SNMP Community & Version fields contain the name of the community and the SNMP version.

-- The Monitored from field indicates which poller server is charged with monitoring this host.
+- The Monitoring server field indicates which poller server is charged with monitoring this host.

 In case of conflicts of settings present on multiple templates, the host template above overwrites the identical properties defined in host templates below.

 This button enables us to change the order of host templates This button serves to delete the host template

 Host check options

 The Check Command field indicates the command use to check the availability of the host.

 The Args field defines the arguments given to the check command (each argument starts with a ”!”).

-- The Macro name and Macro value field enable us to define the name and value of the macro.
+- The Name and Value field enable us to define the name and value of the macro.

 - The Password box enables the value of the macro to be hidden.

 To reinitialize to the default value (defined in template) click on

 To delete the macro, click